rahuljsaliaan/Bankify-E-Banking/README.md

 2. **Register for a new account or log in with existing credentials**.
 3. **Explore the intuitive user interface to manage your accounts and perform transactions**.

-# Thank you for using Bankify-E-Banking!
+---

 We hope you enjoy the amazing user interface and have a pleasant banking experience.
 If you encounter any issues or have suggestions for improvement, feel free to reach out to us.
-Happy banking!
+Happy banking! 🏦.